Maps

 Squamish Lil'wat Cultural Centrer, whistler, british columbia, canada

-The Squamish Lil’wat Cultural Centre in Whistler embodies the spirit of partnership between the two First Nations communities that lived in the Whistler area.
-Both the Squamish (Sk̲wx̲wú7mesh) and Lil’wat (L̓il̓wat7úl) are caretakers of the land and the cultural centre reflects that relationship.
+The Squamish Lil’wat Cultural Centre in Whistler embodies the spirit of partnership between the two Indigenous communities that inhabit the Whistler area.
+Both the Squamish (Sk̲wx̲wú7mesh) and Lil’wat (L̓il̓wat7úl) nations are caretakers of the land, and the cultural centre reflects that relationship.

-Ready to be inspired?
-Tours are offered every hour and are delivered by Aboriginal ambassadors who share their own stories and first-hand cultural experiences, including the importance of the cedar tree and the significance of the mountains, rivers, and sea.
-After a fulfilling day, sit back and enjoy a delicious First Nations-inspired meal at the Thunderbird Cafe.
+Inspiring tours conducted by Aboriginal ambassadors are offered every hour.
+Ambassadors share their own stories and first-hand cultural experiences, including the importance of the cedar tree and the significance of the mountains, rivers, and sea.
+After a fulfilling day, sit back and enjoy a delicious Indigenous-inspired meal at the Thunderbird Cafe.

 Knowledge Nugget: You’ll have the chance to get next to a hand-carved journey canoe and marvel at the craftsmanship.
 Also, be sure to visit the short interpretive trail that passes through a stand of old-growth forest in the Upper Village of Whistler.